 This book will be especially fascinating to those with a love for Russian history.
 Berry takes the literary licence to create a plausible and fascinating narrative that will definitely inspire travel to Russia.
 I really enjoyed reading it and imagining the possibilities.

 In The Six Sacred Stones, the world’s destruction is imminent, triggered by a mysterious ceremony.
 As all life on earth is about to end, there is one hope.
 Super-solder Jack West and his team of adventurers can save the world by reconstructing an ancient device called the “Machine.”
 First, they have to find the six sacred stones to figure out how to do it.

-Matthew Reilly has written a number of books featuring Jack West and his team.
-I have read a number of them and I have enjoyed them immensely.
+Matthew Reilly has written several books featuring Jack West and his team.
+I have read a number of them, and I have enjoyed them immensely.
 You are definitely left wondering about the secrets ancient monuments hide.
 Who knows?
 You might even want to check them out yourself.

 The Story of My Life – Giacomo Casanova

-Through his memoirs, you get an insight into the social life of European courts and the intimate lives of people of the time.
+Through his memoirs, you get an insight into European courts’ social life and the intimate lives of people of the time.
 Plus, you follow his adventures from his native Venice across the European continent.
 As Casanova’s life was often stranger than fiction, his memoirs make for a fascinating read.